astronomer/airflow-provider-sample/README.md

 The provider should contain a top-level `tests/` folder that contains unit tests for all modules that exist in the repository.
 Maintainers may write tests in the framework of their choice- the Astronomer team and Airflow community typically uses [pytest](https://docs.pytest.org/en/stable/).

+You can test this package by running: `python3 -m unittest` from the top-level of the directory.

 ### Module Documentation

 Provider modules, including all hooks, operators, sensors, and transfers, should be documented via [sphinx-templated docstrings](https://pythonhosted.org/an_example_pypi_project/sphinx.html) at the top of each of their respective python file.
 These docstrings should include three things, all separated by blank lines in the docstring: